cisagov/ScubaGear/README.md

 ScubaGear is for M365 administrators who want to assess their tenant environments against CISA Secure Configuration Baselines.

+## What's New 🆕

+**YAML Configuration UI**: SCuBA now includes a graphical user interface that makes it easier than ever to create and manage your YAML configuration files.
+This intuitive tool helps reduce the complexity of manual editing and streamlines the configuration process for your organization.

+#### 🚀 UI Key Features:
+- Launch with `Invoke-SCuBAConfigAppUI`
+- Step-by-step setup wizard covering all configuration options
+- Real-time validation with live YAML preview
+- Microsoft Graph integration for user and group selection
+- Seamless import/export of existing configuration files

+> Ideal for users who prefer a visual interface over command-line tools.

 ## Overview

 ScubaGear uses a three-step process: